 Finally, Miss Mary Newman, the head of the Photography Department at Guy’s, superimposed a photograph of the skull on to a photograph of Rachel Dobkin, a technique first used six years earlier in the Buck Ruxton case.
 The fit was uncanny.
 The bones found in the crypt were the mortal remains of Mrs Rachel Dobkin.

 Rachel Dubinski had married Harry Dobkin in September 1920, through the traditional Jewish custom of a marriage broker.
 Within three days they had separated, but nine months later a baby boy was born.
 In 1923 Mrs Dobkin obtained a maintenance order obliging her husband to pay for the upkeep of their child.
 Dobkin was always an erratic payer, and over the years had been imprisoned several times for defaulting.
 In addition, Mrs Dobkin had unsuccessfully summonsed him four times for assault.
-She habitually pestered him in the street to get her money.
-Dobkin hinted later that she was also blackmailing him over an undisclosed indiscretion at work.

 On Good Friday, 11 April 1941, Dobkin and his wife had met in a cafe in Kingsland Road, Shoreditch, near to where he lived in Navarino Road, Dalston, E8.
 They left at 6.30pm and she was never seen alive again, though he claimed that she had boarded a No. 22 bus to visit her mother.
 Next day Rachel’s sister reported her missing to the police, implicating Harry Dobkin in the process.
 Because of the priorities of war, Dobkin was not interviewed about the disappearance until 6 April.
 On the night of the 14th a small fire had broken out in the ruined cellar of the Baptist Church.
 This was peculiar, because there had been no air raids and the blaze was only noticed at 3.23am by a passing policeman.
 When the fire brigade arrived Harry Dobkin was there, pretending to put it out.
 He told the constable that the fire had started at 1.30am and that he hadn’t bothered to inform the authorities because there was little danger of the fire spreading.
 There was a serious air raid on the next night, so the incident was quickly forgotten.
 Dobkin was interviewed twice more about his wife’s disappearance and a description and photograph were circulated by the police but no further action was taken.